 What Types of Evidence Are Needed in a Personal Injury Claim?

-Receipts of Other Expenses: Receipts of other expenses you incur as a result of the incident can help to establish liability and influence the monetary value of a settlement.
+Receipts of other expenses you incur as a result of the incident can also help to establish liability and influence the monetary value of a settlement.
+These expenses may include lost wages, medical bills, and other costs associated with the injury.